|Best extra-large||XP-PEN Artist24 Pro||SEE IT||

 - Doesn’t come with a stylus

 When you hear the word “tablet,” chances are that the iPad is the first thing that comes to mind.
 While it isn’t made specifically for drawing, pairing one with a stylus, especially the Apple Pencil 2, turns it into a fairly sophisticated and versatile tool for making digital art.
-The 10.9-inch iPad Air 4 is our favorite tablet.
-It has an edge-to-edge liquid retina display that is practically edgeless and makes images look true-to-life.
-Its A14 Bionic system-on-a-chip is powerful enough to make drawing and other tasks, such as shooting and editing videos, and transferring files, quick and easy.
+The 10.9-inch iPad Air 5 is our favorite tablet.
+It has an edge-to-edge liquid retina display that is practically edgeless and makes images look true to life.
+Its Apple M1 chip is powerful enough to make drawing and other tasks, such as shooting and editing videos, and transferring files, quick and easy.
 And at 1lb, it is also far easier to carry around than most drawing tablets.

 The biggest disadvantage of the iPad, specifically as a drawing tablet, is that it doesn’t come with a stylus.
 That keeps the cost of the iPad down and gives you the option to pick one up on the cheap, but budding artists will want to drop the extra $129.99 on the Apple Pencil 2, which creates sharp lines, offers a variety of smart features, and even attaches magnetically to the side.